Are you curious to learn more about the Dwelf cat breed because you’re smitten by its unique appearance?

 As with other hairless cats, the Dwelf requires a high-calorie diet to help it regulate its body temperature.

 Choose a high-quality cat food brand with a named protein as the first ingredient.
-Avoid any foods with artificial colors, chemicals, and preservatives.
+Avoid any foods with artificial colors, chemicals, or preservatives.

 Since these cats have a fast metabolism, you have to provide a sufficient amount of kibble without overfeeding your pet.
 Consult your vet about how much dry/wet food your Dwelf needs.